Football clubs

 1906 - 1907

-Engineer Volunteers was a team formed possibly in connection with 2nd Cinque Ports Artillery Volunteers, they competed for the Hillier Cup in 1906-07.
+Engineer Volunteers was a team, possibly associated with the 2nd Cinque Ports Artillery Volunteers.
+They competed for the Hillier Cup during the 1906–1907 season.

 See also: 230th Sussex Battery RA, Hastings Rifles and St Leonards Artillery Volunteers.